omer5144/CANdy-Crush/README.md

 List of exercises ideas:

+### Lock Doors
+- Find the relevant ID and understand the value protocol
+- Write a script that locks the doors forever
+- Write a script that locks the oposite door when the driver tries to lock a door

+### Lights
+  - Find the relevant IDs and understand the value protocol
+  - Write a script that disables the lights system
+  - Write a script that switches the lights volume
+    - low lights if the driver turns on the high lights
+    - high lights if the driver turns on the low lights
+  - Write a script that fully controls the lights system - let the user choose to:
+    1. turn off lights
+    2. turn on low lights
+    3. turn on medium lights
+    4. turn on high lights

 ### Signals
+- Find the relevant ID and understand the value protocol
-- Write a script that turns off the signals
+- Write a script that disables the signals system
-- Write a script that switches the signals direction (right if the driver turns left, and left if the driver turns right)
+- Write a script that switches the signals direction
+  - right signal if the driver turns left
+  - left signal if the driver turns right
-- Write a script that controls the signals - let the user choose to:
+- Write a script that fully controls the signals system - let the user choose to:
   1. turn off signals
-  2. turn left
+  2. turn on left signal
-  3. turn right
+  3. turn on right signal
   4. turn on both signals

 ### Speed